KelsyT/KelsyT.github.io/How To Find And Name New Plant Species - Julie Kierstead - CNPS Redbud YT.md

  include .
 The gold rush of the west 1847-48 led to a large population growth and eventual application for statehood.
 This led to further expeditions such as botanists Alice Eastwood and Willis Linn Jepson funded by the newly established institutions of California Academy of Sciences, San Francisco, and the University of California, Berkley.
 Their goal was to catalog the flora of California.

-Naming a newly discovered plant requires adherance to the rules of International Code of Nomenclature for algae, fungi, and plants.
-Local catalogs include JEPS eFlora, the Flora of North America, the Oregon Flora, the International Flora, or any other pertinent published flora.
+Julie defines "discover" and "name" as finding a [[Population|population]] or populations of plants that don't fit the description of any named plants in catalogs such as *JEPS eFlora*, the *Flora of North America*, the *Oregon Flora*, the *Intermountain Flora*, or any other pertinent published flora.
+Julie notes the possibility that your weirdo plant has been previously published but is not recognized in any of the current Floras.
+Naming a newly discovered plant requires adherence to the rules of International Code of Nomenclature for algae, fungi, and plants.